- Adjustable detection sensitivity

 - Continuous working time is about 5 hours

 There are a lot of people that are concerned about their privacy, especially when traveling abroad and staying in hotels or in other types of accommodation with new people.
 If you’re one of them, chances are you’ve thought about getting yourself a bug detector.
 It’s a device that’s going to help you check a hotel room, or another place, for hidden cameras, audio recording devices, and phone bugs.

 And when you’ve decided you want one, the best one you can get is the CC308 bug detector.
-And while you’ll find it under a lot of brand names, we’ve decided that the AGPtek CC308 bug detector is the one to go for, thanks to its combination of a very reasonable price and excellent feature set.
+And while you’ll find it under a lot of brand names, we’ve decided that the AGPtek CC308 bug detector is the one to go for, thanks to its combination of a very reasonable price and an excellent feature set.
 If it sounds like something you’d be able to use, read on as we take a look at the AGPtek CC308 and why we believe it’s absolutely worth it.
-See our top 10 bug detectors article.
+See our best bug detector and RF bug detectors guides!